saikatbhuiyan/saikatbhuiyan/README.md

 ## I'm a Software Developer!

-- 🔭 I’m currently working on Gigalogy Inc!
+- 🔭 I’m currently working on a Gigalogy!
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums